Captain Marvel review: A soaring tale of self-discovery with a '90s riff

 But there's no love interest in Captain Marvel.
 Not even a hint of it.
 And I'm more than fine with that.
 As much as I enjoyed Chris Pine's Steve Trevor in Wonder Woman, this is an origin story minus the flirtation and seduction and it's all the stronger for it.
 Danvers comes to terms with her powers, learns to control them, and confronts a society that tells her women can't race cars, join the army or become fighter pilots.
 That struggle is more than enough to keep her (and us) engaged.

 Don't get me wrong.
 Captain Marvel is far from alone.
-As well as Fury, she also reunites with her longtime friend Maria Rambeau (Lashana Lynch) who brings her daughter too.
+As well as Fury, she also reunites with her longtime friend Maria Rambeau (Lashana Lynch) and Maria's daughter Monica.
+"You were the most powerful woman I knew right before you could shoot fire from your fists," Maria tells Carol during a touching conversation when our protagonist needs a bit of a confidence boost.

+Rounding out the excellent cast, Annette Bening plays the person Carol admires most, even when at times she doesn't recall why.
+It's very telling that Bening's character isn't about fighting wars, but about ending them.
+That philosophy will influence Carol's values and give her reasons for becoming a full-fledged warrior and protector.

 Previously known for creating low-key stories such as Half Nelson, the writing and directing pair Anna Boden and Ryan Fleck are the latest in a line of interesting choices to helm an effects-driven superhero epic.
 And just like Taika Waititi with Thor: Ragnarok or Ryan Coogler with Black Panther, Boden and Fleck infuse Captain Marvel with plenty of heart.